nasa-gcn/web-dev-bootcamp/syllabus/git-lecture.md

     - `git reset`: Resets the repository to a previous state, effectively removing commits from history.
 Be cautious with this command, as it can lead to data loss and is suitable for private/local repositories.
     - `git checkout`: Discards changes in the working directory and reverts files to a previous state.

 Remember, reviewing history and reverting changes are critical tasks, and understanding the potential consequences is essential to avoid unintended data loss or conflicts.
-Always make sure to back up your work and use version control judiciously to maintain a reliable and organized codebase.

 ## Introduction to GitHub